-- 17.1 That the Treasury Management Strategy be noted and the proposed borrowing strategy be supported. - 17.2 That the Annual Investment Strategy (Appendix 19A) be recommended for approval by the full Council - 17.3 That the amendments to the MRP policy (Appendix 19D) be recommended for approval by full Council.
+- 17.1 That the Treasury Management Strategy be noted and the proposed borrowing strategy be supported. - 17.2 That the Annual Investment Strategy (Appendix 19A) be recommended for approval by the full Council - 17.3 That the MRP policy (Appendix 19D) be recommended for approval by full Council.

-APPENDIX 20A
+APPENDIX 19A

-ANNUAL INVESTMENT STRATEGY: FINANCIAL YEAR 2021/22
+ANNUAL INVESTMENT STRATEGY: FINANCIAL YEAR 2022/23